opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 Fighting Bufferbloat with FQ_CoDeL
 ==================================================

-Bufferbloat in simple terms of words is a exponential increase of latency caused by network devices due to excessive **buffering** of traffic.
+Bufferbloat in simple terms of words is an exponential increase of latency caused by network devices due to excessive **buffering** of traffic.
 The more traffic is buffered the longer it takes to be processed which caused unwanted latency.
 This is mostly seen by the end user as lags in games, video & call stuttering.

 In order to combat Bufferbloat we can take advantages of AQM/SQM algorithms which can significaly improve exprerience on end-user side.